swseighman/GraalVM-Hands-On-Workshop/ex02/README.md

 }
 ```

-Compile it using below command:
+Compile it using the command below:

 ![user input](../images/userinput.png)